pkasemir/find-the-command/README.md

 	# pacman -Fy
 	# pkgfile --update

+If the program `fzf` is installed, it will be used to select the packages and show a nice preview of the package and it's files.

 There is also systemd timer included to update pacman files database on daily basis, so you are less likely to need to update it manually, just run once the following:

 	# systemctl enable pacman-files.timer